Singtel H1 earnings nearly treble to S$3.4 billion on one-off gains

 Excluding these one-off items, underlying net profit climbed 13.7 per cent to S$1.4 billion, from S$1.2 billion in H1 the year before.

-The increase was driven mainly by improvements at regional associates Airtel and AIS and Opco NCS and Optus.
+The increase was driven mainly by improvements at regional associates Airtel and AIS, as well as Opco NCS and Optus.

 NCS’ Ebit rose 41 per cent, while Optus’ Ebit increased 27 per cent, compared with the year-ago period.